 Note: Only Drip forms can be chosen for this lead scoring criteria.

-Use this setting to determine when a subscriber should become a lead.
+Use this setting to determine when a subscriber should become a full-on lead.

-Until this score is met by a subscriber, they're only a “prospect”.
-Therefore, once your lead threshold is reached, it’s safe to say they’re highly engaged and should be handled with a greater priority.
+Until this score is met by a subscriber, they're only considered to be a “prospect”.
+However, once they reach your lead threshold, it would be safe to assume they’re highly engaged and should be handled with a greater priority.

 You can set your threshold score to be anywhere between 5 - 150 points.
 By default, this score will be set to 65 if you do not select a different value.
 It’s important to remember that your process for determining when someone is a good lead can be very unique.
-We suggest you take some time to consider the score that fits your lead vetting methods the best.
+We suggest you take some time to consider the score that best fits your lead vetting methods.

-When a new subscriber is added to your Drip account, we’ll automatically flag them as a prospect and assign the lead score value you set for this scoring criteria.
+When a new subscriber is added to your Drip account, they'll automatically get flagged as a prospect and assigned the initial score you've chosen for your account.

 By default, this value is set to 30 points.
-As with determining a lead threshold, take some time to consider your use case and the value that will work best for you.
+As with determining a lead threshold, take some time to consider the score that works best for your own lead vetting process.

 When you view an individual subscriber’s timeline, you’ll be able to filter their activity feed to only show the activity which has attributed to their current lead score.